adammaj1/parameter_external_angle/README.md

-# What is external angle ?
+# What is the external angle ?

 [External angle](boettcher.md#computing-argument-and-radius-separtely):
 * is a real number -[description by Robert P Munafo](https://mrob.com/pub/muency/externalangle.html)